weecology/lab-manual/Graduating:-SNRE.md

 ## Grad School Checklist
 The UF Graduate school requires:

 - 90 graduate level credit hours.
+- At least a 3.0 GPA.
 - Apply to graduate and be registered in your final semester.
 - Passing the qualifying exam
 - Passing the defense